saaguero/ckad-notes/README.md

 - A volume with `volumeMode: Filesystem` is mounted into Pods into a directory.
 If the volume is backed by a block device and the device is empty, Kuberneretes creates a filesystem on the device before mounting it for the first time.
 You can set the value of `volumeMode: Block` to use a volume as a raw block device.
 Such volume is presented into a Pod as a block device, without any filesystem on it.
 This mode is useful to provide a Pod the fastest possible way to access a volume, without any filesystem layer between the Pod and the volume.
 - `Access modes`: ReadWriteOnce (RWO), ReadOnlyMany (ROX), ReadWriteMany (RWX)
 - A volume can only be mounted using one access mode at a time, even if it supports many.
 For example, a GCEPersistentDisk can be mounted as ReadWriteOnce by a single node or ReadOnlyMany by many nodes, but not at the same time.
 - A PV can have a `storageClassName` attribute to the name of a StorageClass.
 A PV of a particular class can only be bound to PVCs requesting that class.
-A PV with no storageClassName has no class and can only be bound to PVCs that request no particular class
+A PV with no storageClassName has no class and can only be bound to PVCs that request no particular class.
 - A PV can specify `node affinity` to define constraints that limit what nodes this volume can be accessed from.
 Pods that use a PV will only be scheduled to nodes that are selected by the node affinity.
 - `Phases of a Volumes`: Available, Bound, Released, Failed
 - PVC can have a `selector` to filter the set of volumes.
-YOu can use `matchLabels` as well as `matchExpressions`.
+You can use `matchLabels` as well as `matchExpressions`.
 - PVC without attribute `storageClassName` will default to the configured value in the admission plugin, or "" if there is no one.
 - Claims (in a Pod) must exist in the same namespace as the Pod using the PVC.
-- PV binds are exclusive, and since PVC are namespaced objects, mounting claims with "Many" modes (ROX, RWX) is only possible within one namespace.
+- Since PV binds are exclusive, and since `PVC are namespaced` objects, mounting claims with "Many" modes `ROX, RWX` is only possible within one namespace.
 - Volume Snapshot / Restore and Cloning available to some CSI volume plugins.
 - Writing Portable Configuration:
     - Do not include PersistentVolume objects in the config, since the user instantiating the config may not have permission to create PersistentVolumes.